A Police K-9 Bit Its Handler 6 Times. What to do?

 If this were my dog, I would probably start from scratch and rename all of the obedience commands.

-For example, rather than use the word DOWN, I may use the German word PLATZ.
+For example, rather than use the word "DOWN", I may use the German word "PLATZ".
+Remember you can use any words or language you want as long as you are consistent in their meanings.

 -

 I would stop using a remote collar for a long time.
-I would wait until the dog knows the meaning of the new commands before pairing the leash and remote collar with low level stimulation.
+I would wait until the dog knows the meaning of the new commands before pairing the leash and remote collar with low-level stimulation.
+I would also highly recommend our remote collar courses to this handler.
+We have several, but I think he would be best served by our Remote Collar Master Class with Michael Ellis.

-We have 2 excellent on-line courses on the subject.
+We have 2 other excellent online courses on the subject also.

 -

-This could be a slippery slope, it means the dog must learn the “rules of play”.
+This could be a slippery slope, so it is important that the dog learns the “rules of play”.

 They are:

-- The dog must play when I ask him to play
+- The dog must play enthusastically when I ask him to play.

-- He must Out the toy when I ask
+- He must "Out" or release the toy when I ask.

-One of the hardest part in being a dog trainer, either as a civilian or as a professional trainer, is to admit that we cannot fix every problem.
+One of the hardest parts in being a dog trainer, either as a civilian or as a professional trainer, is to admit that we cannot fix every problem.

-All we can do is try these things and they still may not work or it could take months, and in fact it may have gone on so long that it may not be fixable.
+All we can do is try these things, and they still may not work, or it could take months, and in fact it may have gone on so long that it may not be fixable at all.
+Maybe this dog wasn't selection tested properly, and it is not cut out to work as a police K9.
+Whatever the situation, we have to be honest with ourselves when there is nothing more that can be done.

 0 Comments